Who can become a supported lodgings provider

 You will then need to sign a contract with us.
 This outlines the quality, standards and regulation of support services offered by you.

-What does the task involve?
+What the task involves

 You'll rent a room to a young person between the ages of 16 and 25 years old.
 The young person must have a separate bedroom and normally a front door key.
 They'll share your kitchen, bathroom, sitting room and facilities subject to negotiation.
 Each young person will need to sign a Licence Agreement.
 This will confirm their rent arrangements.